-Hanger Steak with Shallots Recipe
+Hanger Steak with Shallots

-- 1 Tbsp canola or grapeseed oil
+- 1 tablespoon canola oil or extra virgin olive oil

 - 4 hanger steaks, 6-8 ounces each (trimmed of main gristle running through center)